oliverschwendener/ueli/docs/Extensions/FileSearch/README.md

 # File Search

 This extension allows you to search for files and folders on your computer.
 Search for "Search files" and press enter to open the file search view.
+Enter a search term to find files and folders.
+Press enter to open the selected file.

 The File Search extension uses `mdfind` (on macOS) and Everything (on Windows) under the hood to do the file search.

 ![example](example.png)